Venus Williams: Personal life

-In 2003, Yetunde Price, Venus and Serena Williams's 31-year-old sister as well as their personal assistant, was shot dead in Compton, California near the courts on which the sisters once practiced.
-The Williams family issued this statement shortly after the death: "We are extremely shocked, saddened and devastated by the shooting death of our beloved Yetunde.
-She was our nucleus and our rock.
-She was a personal assistant, confidante, and adviser to her sisters, and her death leaves a void that can never be filled.
-Our grief is overwhelming, and this is the saddest day of our lives."
+In 2003, Yetunde Price, Venus and Serena Williams's 31-year-old sister and their personal assistant, was shot dead in Compton, California, near the courts on which the sisters once practiced.

-On December 13, 2007, Venus Williams received her associate degree in fashion design from the Art Institute of Fort Lauderdale.
+In 2007, Williams received her associate degree in fashion design from the Art Institute of Fort Lauderdale.

 In 2011, Williams was forced to withdraw from the US Open before her second-round match following a Sjögren's syndrome diagnosis.
-After the diagnosis, she adopted a vegan diet and reduced her intake of calories and sugars to return to fitness.
+After the diagnosis, she adopted a vegan diet and reduced her intake of calories and sugars.

 In 2015, Williams received a Bachelor of Science degree in business administration from Indiana University East.
-She began her studies toward the degree in 2011 through a reciprocal agreement between the university and the Women's Tennis Association that allows athletes to play tennis professionally while studying online.
-Williams has expressed her desire to earn an MBA in the near future.
+She began her degree in 2011 through a reciprocal agreement between the university and the Women's Tennis Association that allows athletes to play tennis professionally while studying online.

 Williams was raised as a Jehovah's Witness.

+In July 2025, Williams opened up about her decades-long struggle with adenomyosis and uterine fibroids, detailing the impact it had on her career and life, as well as the lack of knowledge and proper support from doctors that delayed diagnosis and treatment.

 Relationships

-Williams has dated golfer Hank Kuehne, who was a visible presence from the time of Wimbledon 2007 until 2010.
+Williams has dated golfer Hank Kuehne.
 In 2012, she met Cuban model Elio Pis when he was hired as an underwear model for her clothing line; they dated until 2015.
 She dated publishing heir Nicholas Hammond for two years until 2019.
+On July 22, 2025, Williams announced that she is engaged to actor-producer Andrea Preti.

 2017 car crash

-On June 9, 2017, Williams was driving in Palm Beach Gardens, Florida when another car collided with her SUV before she cleared the intersection, a crash that killed a 78-year-old man and injured another person in the second vehicle.
-Police originally said that Williams was "at fault" for the crash, but on December 21, 2017, authorities determined the crash was caused by an unidentified third driver.
+On June 9, 2017, Williams was driving in Palm Beach Gardens, Florida, when another car collided with her SUV before she cleared the intersection, a crash that killed a 78-year-old man and injured another person.
+Police originally said that Williams was "at fault" for the crash; however, on December 21, 2017, authorities determined the crash was caused by an unidentified third driver.